coq-community/manifesto/README.md

 ### Advertising interesting packages ###

-*This objective will be addressed as part of a third phase of the coq-community effort.*

 Not all the packages that will be taken over will be of the same initial quality.
 While this should not stop packages from being taken over, and new maintainers should strive to improve the package quality, some editorial work